Samurai Shodown Sen

-Samurai Spirits Sen (サムライスピリッツ閃) is the fourth 3D game in SNK Playmore's Samurai Shodown series of fighting games, and the eleventh overall title in the series.
-The arcade version was released in most other countries as Samurai Shodown: Edge of Destiny, and Shi Hun: Mingyun zhi Ren (侍魂 -命運之刃-, lit.
+Samurai Spirits Sen (サムライスピリッツ閃) is the fourth 3D game in SNK Playmore's Samurai Shodown series of fighting games, and the seventh overall main title in the series.
+The arcade version was released in most countries as Samurai Shodown: Edge of Destiny, and Shi Hun: Mingyun zhi Ren (侍魂 -命運之刃-, lit.
 Samurai Spirits: Edge of Destiny) in China.
-The Xbox 360 version was released elsewhere as Samurai Shodown Sen.
+The Xbox 360 version was released as Samurai Shodown Sen.

 Plot

 The game takes place between the events of Samurai Shodown 64: Warriors Rage and Samurai Shodown: Warriors Rage.

+Characters

+The game features 24 playable characters, plus two boss characters made playable in the console release.
+New characters to the series are marked in bold.

 Development

 Development of this game was announced publicly at All Nippon Amusement Machine Operator's Union (AOU).
 A tentative release date was set for the end of 2007.
 However, at the 2007 Tokyo Game Show, the date was pushed back, although it was suggested that it was almost ready for release in Japanese arcades.